Would you like to know how to show characters to your readers instead of telling your readers about them?

 • Sneezes when nervous

-To create characters of flesh and blood, your readers need to see, hear, smell, touch, and taste the things your character interacts with.
+To create characters with flesh and blood, your readers need to see, hear, smell, touch, and taste the things your characters interact with.

 Techniques abound for describing your characters indirectly.
 We hope you will find places to use all five tips to develop your characters.
 These tips have worked for us.
 So, give it a go.
 Your readers are waiting.